Automated Builds

 with:

-docker-tags: "shpcr.io/your-team/your-product:edge-${{ github.ref_name }}"
+docker-tags: "shpcr.io/your-org/your-app:edge-${{ github.ref_name }}"

 environment: edge